FullOfOrange/FullOfOrange/README.md

 Code must be fast and readable

 Hi, I'm backend developer in korea
-Currently I'm work with Node.js, TS, GraphQL and k8s
+Currently I'm work with Node.js, TS, GraphQL and AWS lambda

 Also, You can check my activity in [Gitlab](https://gitlab.com/FullOfOrange)

 <!--